 They also include: Tucson, Long Beach CA, Cleveland, Albuquerque, Fresno, Kansas City MO, Sacramento, Virginia Beach VA, Mesa AZ, Atlanta, Oakland CA, Raleigh, Omaha, Tulsa, Honolulu, Minneapolis, Miami, Colorado Springs, Wichita, Arlington TX, Santa Ana, St. Louis, Anaheim, Pittsburgh, Cincinnati, Bakersfield, CA, Aurora, CO, New Orleans, Riverside, CA, Tampa, Stockton, CA, Toledo, Corpus Christi, and Lexington-Fayette, KY.

 The latest additions include: St. Paul, MN, Anchorage, AK, Newark, NJ, Buffalo, NY, Plano, TX, Henderson, NV, Lincoln, NE, and Ft.
-Wayne, IN.
-Soon, we will be adding cities the size of Glendale, AZ, Greensboro, NC, and Chandler, AZ.
+Wayne, IN, Durham, NC, St. Petersburg, FL, Greensboro, NC, Irvine, CA, Laredo and Lubbock, TX, Madison, WI, Gilbert, AZ, Norfolk, VA, and Reno, NV.
 The toll keeps mounting.

 Time to Raise a Great Hue & Cry!

 Our courts have made it easy to avoid the responsibility of parenthood and marriage.
-For $250 to $450, a man can avoid 21 years of child support -- and the commitment of marriage -- while the young woman has to live with the emotional and spiritual scars of post-abortion syndrome for the rest of her life.
-No fault divorce has cost nearly two generations of children the love and attention of both parents.
+For $250 or more, a man can avoid 21 years of child support -- and the commitment of marriage -- while the young woman has to live with the emotional and spiritual scars of post-abortion syndrome for the rest of her life.
+Meanwhile, no fault divorce has cost nearly two generations of children the love and attention of both parents.

 The answer is for all of us to speak -- often and insistently -- to our friends, relatives, neighbors and community and political leaders.
 Use the features in this section to stimulate discussion in your church and community.
 Copy and email them to your friends, neighbors and fellow church members.
 Bring them to the attention of your local media and political leaders.